 There are many superb walks, especially on the South West Coast Path (South West Way), 1,014 km (630 miles) the UK’s longest waymarked long-distance footpath along coastline – much of which is owned by the National Trust.
 North Devon has some of the finest,multi award winning, golden sandy beaches in the UK all located on the North Devon Coast Area of Outstanding Natural Beauty, including Putsborough and Woolacombe Sands, Saunton Sands, Westwood Ho and of course the ever popular surfing beach of Croyde Bay.
-Away from the beach there are castles and grand houses to visit, there are country towns and pastel coloured fishing villages to discover, and beautiful gardens to explore.
+Away from the beach there are castles and grand houses to visit, there are country towns and pastel coloured fishing villages to discover and more!

 Whatever your interest there are plenty of activities at any time of year!

-Putsborough Manor and Putsborough Manor Cottage, and Putsborough Manor Barn are grade II listed thatched stone and cob buildings dating from at least the 15th century, with origins reaching back to Doomsday.
+Putsborough Manor and Manor Cottage, and Manor Barn are grade II listed thatched stone and cob buildings dating from at least the 15th century, with origins reaching back to Doomsday.

 Located within both an area of outstanding natural beauty and conservation area, and also adjoining the heritage coast and national trust land our cottages are truly in an outstanding spot in terms natural beauty.
 Combine this with our blue flag beach and the other local facilities on offer and you have a winning combination.